-The moral is simple.
-When we are dealing with predicates with more than one place, we need to pay careful attention to the order of the places.
+In any case, the overall moral of this is simple.
+When dealing with predicates with more than one place, pay careful attention to the order of the gaps!

-23.2 The order of quantifiers
+24.3 The order of quantifiers

 Consider the sentence 'everyone loves someone'.
 This is potentially ambiguous.
 It might mean either of the following: